Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Applications to physical metrics

 \section{Applications to physical metrics}

 Having established the general perturbative framework for finite-distance birefringence in Section \ref{sec4}, we now apply this formalism to specific physical scenarios of interest.
-The power of the expression derived in Eq. \eqref{3.7} lies in its universality; it allows us to compute the observable differential deflection for any non-linear electrodynamics (NLED) theory, provided the background metric and the specific form of the Lagrangian coupling are known.
-In this section, we calculate the explicit birefringence corrections for two distinct cases: the Euler-Heisenberg effective action of Quantum Electrodynamics (QED) and the Born-Infeld non-linear extension of Maxwell's theory.
-For each case, we isolate the finite-distance corrections described by the series expansion in Eq. \eqref{3.10} , determining the model-dependent coefficients that could be probed by next-generation X-ray polarimetry.
+The power of the expression derived in Eq. \eqref{IV.8} lies in its universality; it allows us to compute the observable differential deflection for any NLED theory, provided the background metric and the specific form of the Lagrangian coupling are known.
+We stress that while the decomposition in Eq. \eqref{IV.8} into a bulk term and a boundary (domain-shift) term depends on the chosen reference orbit used to linearize the domains, the \emph{sum} equals the direct difference of Gauss-Bonnet integrals and is therefore the invariant observable $\Delta\alpha$ to $\mathcal{O}(\beta)$.
+In this section, we compute the explicit finite-distance birefringence for the Euler-Heisenberg effective action of QED \cite{Fu:2021akc,Amaro:2022del}, and we then revisit Born-Infeld electrodynamics as a non-birefringent consistency check.
+With our observable defined as $\Delta\alpha\equiv\alpha_{+}-\alpha_{-}$, Born-Infeld theory gives $\Delta\alpha_{\rm BI}=0$ identically \cite{Boillat:1970gw,Obukhov:2002xa}, while any BI modification of the \emph{individual} bending angles is polarization independent and therefore lies outside $\Delta\alpha$.